toddr/Bit-Vector/README.txt

 The C library can nevertheless be used stand-alone, without Perl.

-What's new in version 6.4:
+What's new in version 6.6:
 --------------------------

- +  Added compiler directives for C++.
- +  Improved the method "Norm()".
- +  Removed "Carp::Clan" from the distribution (available separately).
- +  Added "Bit::Vector::String" for generic string import/export functions.
- +  Added a new test file "t/40__auxiliary.t" for "Bit::Vector::String".
- +  Fixed a bug in method "Copy()" concerning sign (MSB) extension.
+ +  Made the module thread-safe and MacOS X compatible

 Legal issues: